grafana/github-datasource/docs/sources/examples/_index.md

 The sample dashboard can be obtained from either of two places.

-1. Importing from the Grafana dashboards page [located here](https://grafana.com/grafana/dashboards/14000)
+- Importing from the Grafana dashboards page [located here](https://grafana.com/grafana/dashboards/14000)

+OR

-1. From the Grafana Web UI:
+- From the Grafana Web UI:
   1. Navigate to Connections and then click Data sources.
   1. Select the GitHub plugin and click the Dashboards tab.
   1. Click Import.

    {{% admonition type="note" %}}
    If loading it from this repository, open Grafana and click "Import Dashboard".
 Copy the JSON in `./src/dashboards/dashboard.json`, and paste it into the "Import via panel json" box.